Protein losing enteropathy (PLE) in dogs

 Symptoms of protein losing enteropathy in dogs

-While symptoms of PLE in dogs may initially be subtle, if left untreated they can quickly progress to become severe and potentially life threatening.
+While symptoms of PLE in dogs may initially be subtle, if left untreated the disease can quickly progress to become severe and potentially life threatening.
 Weight loss, diarrhoea and vomiting are the most common clinical signs, but are not present in every case.

 Observable symptoms of PLE in dogs include: